LivePersonInc/developer-center/pages/documents/data/messaging-interactions/methods/conversations.md

 events          | The sdes that were received from the brand. | Container (see [Appendix](data-messaging-interactions-appendix.html)) serverTimeStamp | Event time stamp.                           | long – epoch time in milliseconds sdeType         | Type of sde.                                | enum

+[Here](messaging-interactions/appendix.md){:target="_blank"} you can find detailed information on the the different attributes that are exposed for the engagement attributes via the API.

 **JSON Example**